The Speech-Language Pathologist (SLP) at the CDC provides service for children from birth to school entry age.

 - Who stutter (dysfluency)

-Referrals: Parent/Guardian, doctors, nurse, social workers, and other professionals.
+Referrals can be made by parents/guardians, doctors, nurses, audiologist, social workers, and other health care professionals.
 Referrals should only be made with parent/guardian knowledge and consent.

 For further information, please contact

 10417 106th Ave, Fort St. John, BC V1J 2M8